Yesterday infosec was such an easy game to play.

 These are screenshots of the game we used in lieu of slides for ZeroNights 2014 keynote talk.

-You may play the game online in recent web browsers on fast CPUs (we use JsDOSBox) or offline in DOSBox (which works perfectly even on slower CPUs) or on bare metal (e.g. in FreeDOS, such as by adding the game into a prebuilt bootable USB flash drive image).
+You may play the game online in recent web browsers on fast CPUs (we use JsDOSBox) or offline in DOSBox (which works perfectly even on slower CPUs) or on bare metal (e.g. by adding it into a FreeDOS image).
 To obtain a copy for offline play, simply unzip the PDF file below (yes, you read this right).
 The game requires a VGA card and a mouse, but is not picky about the CPU, memory, and sound card (if any).
 Although we only tested on a 386 and newer, we're not aware of a reason why the game wouldn't run on a 286.
 A floppy and 640 KB ought to be enough for any slide deck, but the game does also use EMS if present just in case you're running low on free "conventional memory".

 Please click on the screenshots for enlarged versions (and you'll be able to navigate between them there, including via additional screenshots for a gameplay-like experience).
 You may also download a PDF file with all of the screenshots (7.1 MB, including under 1 MB for an embedded copy of the game itself) or view it on SpeakerDeck.
 (PDF file generated by Ange Albertini.)

 There's an opinion that good slides are useless without the speaker.
 While not universally true (by far), in a sense this may be one of those cases (exceptions).
 The expectation is that you might enjoy the game and its screenshots as a form of art, as well as for the historical perspective they provide and hopefully for some questions they provoke for you to ponder.
 (The ZeroNights talk involved a lengthy conversation with the audience, after a relatively quick walk through the game while bringing up some of the questions.
 Yes, it was unusual in that aspect as well.)